 This process is an experiment that can help teach you about the way your thoughts function and the nature of your experiences of yourself.
 An agent can create a feeling of friendship, act as a character brought to life, or simply serve as a means to hold a new point of view to help enhance your decision making process.
 If you are a person in a stable situation in life, then there is likely little to no harm in trying this out.
 If you are in a less stable place, under a lot of stress or diagnosed with a mental illness, I strongly recommend that you first speak to a therapist or doctor about the effects this sort of thing might have on you before you consider trying anything.

 Identity manipulation's safety and effectiveness is entirely unproven.
 Proceed at your own risk.

 Attempt to imagine that there is an orb floating or sitting above a desk sitting nearby to you.
 Focus on that orb and speak to it using your thoughts.
 After getting used to speaking to this orb, turn away from that orb and think something to yourself.
 Do you notice a difference?

-As you speak to this orb on your desk, you will hopefuly notice that there is some form of trigger or action in your mind that says to you "hey, this thought is directed at something that isn't me".
+As you speak to this orb on your desk, you will hopefully notice that there is some form of trigger or action in your mind that says to you "hey, this thought is directed at something that isn't me".
 You may experience it as a focus on the back of your head, a shift in the tone of your thoughts, a muscle tensing in your neck, or some other subtle shift.
-If you don't notice anything, try going back and forth a few times, and as you do you should hopefuly notice some sort of difference.
+If you don't notice anything, try going back and forth a few times, and as you do you should hopefully notice some sort of difference.